irenexu/-rps-game-reviews-web-scrape/README.md

 2b_reviews_topic_modelling_LSA.ipynb /
 2c_reviews_topic_modelling_LDA.ipynb

-The above files which can be found in the submitted zip file and on GitHub (https://git.arts.ac.uk/23001934/rps-game-reviews-web-scrape) include all the code for building the dataset and conducting text analysis.
+The above files include all the code for building the dataset and conducting text analysis.
 The notebooks are named sequentially, with comments and references available in each file.

 ### Project Report